mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/runtime/API/01-REST-OpenAPI.md

 ### OpenAPI Generation

-The runtime automatically generates an OpenAPI 3.1 specification based on your module definition and the REST API configuration.
+The runtime automatically generates an OpenAPI 3.1 specification based on your module definition, function definitions, model definitions, and the REST API configuration provided to `rest.build`.

-- **Paths & Operations**: Generated from the `functions` mapping, including methods, paths, path parameters, and query parameters.
+- **Paths & Operations**: Generated from the `functions` mappings, including methods, paths, path parameters, and query parameters.
-- **Schemas**: Mondrian types (input, output, errors) are converted into OpenAPI schemas, including references (`#/components/schemas/`) for named types (entities, named objects, custom types with names).
-Primitive types, validation rules (min/max length, patterns, etc.), and structures (objects, arrays, unions) are translated accordingly.
+- **Schemas**: Mondrian types (used in function inputs, outputs, and errors) are converted into reusable OpenAPI schemas, often placed under `#/components/schemas/`.
+This includes proper representation of primitives, objects, arrays, unions, enums, literals, and custom types, along with validation constraints (min/max length, patterns, required fields, etc.).
-- **Request Bodies**: Generated for methods like `POST`, `PUT`, `PATCH` based on the input mapping.
+- **Request Bodies**: Generated for methods like `POST`, `PUT`, `PATCH`, referencing the appropriate input schemas and reflecting the input mapping rules.
-- **Responses**: Includes a '200' success response with the output schema and error responses based on the function's declared errors and the configured `errorCodes`.
+- **Responses**: Includes a default '200 OK' success response referencing the output schema.
+Error responses are generated based on the function's declared `errors` and the configured `errorCodes` (both function-specific and global).
-- **Security Schemes**: Defined in `rest.build` under `securities` and referenced in operations via the `security` mapping option.
+- **Security Schemes**: Defined globally in `rest.build` under the `securities` field and referenced within specific operations based on the `security` option in the function mappings.
-- **Metadata**: Includes API `version`, `title` (module name), `description` (module description), and server `endpoints`.
+- **Metadata**: Includes the API `version`, `title` (module name), `description` (module description), and server `endpoints` defined in the `rest.build` configuration.

-You can typically access this specification via an introspection endpoint configured when serving the API (see [Serving](#definition) and `options.introspection`).
+You can typically access this generated OpenAPI specification via an introspection endpoint configured when serving the API (see the [Serving](#serving-the-api-with-fastify) example and the `options.introspection` setting).

-### Error codes
+### Error Codes (`errorCodes`)

-You can customize the HTTP status code returned for specific function errors.
-This is done using the `errorCodes` option within a function's mapping object.
-This mapping overrides any global error code mappings defined in `rest.build`.
-If an error is not mapped here or globally, it defaults to `400`.
+You can customize the HTTP status code returned for specific, named errors declared by a function.
+This is configured using the `errorCodes` option within that function's mapping object.
+This function-specific mapping overrides any global error code mappings defined at the top level of `rest.build`.
+If a function error is not mapped specifically here or globally, it typically defaults to a `400 Bad Request` status code.

 ```ts showLineNumbers
 // ... inside rest.build